kasigwa/kuja_kuja_assignment/README.md

-# kuju_kuju_assignment
+#Kuja Kuja Assignment
-This repo is for assignment assigned by KujuKuju
+This repo is created to share the output files and dashboard built for the assignment assigned KujaKuja team.

 # Requirements